 The term drayage simply means the movement of goods over a short distance.
 It’s most commonly used as an intermediary step in a larger supply chain.
 So, if a shipping container just arrived at the port and needs to be hauled to a freight train 15 miles away or a warehouse 50 miles away, it’s what’s used in order to ensure it gets from the port to its next stop on time.

 Drayage is a critical link in any supply chain and when working with a 3rd party logistics provider, keep in mind that not all drayage services are created equal.
-Things to consider when choosing a provider:
+Things to consider when choosing a provider include the following.

 When your goods are moving long distances and across several different modes of transport, it’s important to be able to track them digitally.
 Make sure that any logistics provider you’re considering uses the latest EDI technology to ensure the safe transport of your products and seamless communication between everyone involved.

 Option for Dedicated Service

 Drayage services are often shared, meaning that the same driver that picks up your goods is also hauling other customers’ products.
 While there’s nothing wrong with shared drayage, it can mean longer delivery times due to frequent stops, possible mix-ups with cargo, and incorrect deliveries.

 Any logistics provider you’re considering needs to be flexible in their ability to provide dedicated and/or shared drayage services as your needs change.

 Not Just for Inter-Modal Supply Chains

 While drayage is most commonly used as an intermediary in a longer supply chain, sometimes you just need your goods moved over short distances like shifting inventory from one warehouse to another, transporting goods from a production facility to a nearby warehouse, or delivering goods to a nearby partner’s facility.